Seed Library

 Need help?
 Pick up the Growing Guide at the Anderson Main Library, when the Traveling Seed Library visits your branch, or read online.
 Also, check out the Library’s books and resources for growing and gardening.
 Find growing information with Clemson Cooperative Extension’s Home and Garden Information Center.

-Traveling Seed Library - Spring 2025
+Traveling Seed Library - Fall 2025

 Upcoming Events